 Co-op Rainier Rain Jacket

 This jacket is a great piece of clothing to take with you on your outdoor adventures.
-It's compact and can be folded up into a small bag, so it's easy to fit into your suitcase.
-There are models for both men and women, and it's waterproof, windproof—and hey, it's even made from recycled nylon, so you get a point for sustainability!
-While you're picking up your new hiking shoes at REI, make sure this jacket gets into your shopping cart, too.
+It’s compact and can be folded up into a small bag, so it’s easy to fit into your suitcase.
+There are models for both men and women, and it’s waterproof, windproof—and hey, it’s even made from recycled nylon, so you get a point for sustainability!
+While you’re picking up your new hiking shoes at REI, make sure this jacket gets into your shopping cart, too.
 Maybe even treat yourself to some Ping rain pants while you’re at it.

 Good news!
 When you go glamping, you can bring everything and anything with you; you’ll have running water, electricity, and all your standard bathroom fixtures.
 Can’t go anywhere without your blow dryer and straightener?
 Fine, bring them along!
 Apart from the basics, like shampoo and a toothbrush, these toiletry essentials will make any glamping getaway that much easier.